-Pursuant to the Rules of the Union, the balance remaining in the General Fund at the close of each financial period is divided into three equal parts with one part being allocated to the Incidental Fund and two parts of the General Fund.
+Pursuant to the Rules of the Union, the balance remaining in the General Fund at the close of each financial period isdivided into three equal parts with one part being allocated to the Incidental Fund and two parts of the General Fund.
 This Fund is wholly at the disposal of the Branch for any purpose whatsoever.
-Due to the accumulated deficit in the General Fund, no transfer was made in 2014.

-CASH FLOW STATEMENT FOR THE YEAR ENDED 31 MARCH 2015
+CASH FLOW STATEMENT FOR THE YEAR ENDED 31 MARCH 2016